jvitku/vivae/README.md

 # Usage

-## Start the Controls Server
+## Start the Simulation Server

-Start the 'vivae.ros.simulatorControlsServer.ControlsServer' as a ROS node, then it provides services ( @see messages in `vivae/ros/vivae`).
+Start the 'vivae.ros.simulator.server.SimulatorServer' as a ROS node, then it provides services ( @see messages in `vivae/ros/vivae`).
 These services are:

 * `SimController.srv`: